seoulSoup/GMBDT/README.md

 ## Core Concepts

-The concept 'Anomalous data is easier to isolate than normal data' is from [Isolation Forest](https://ieeexplore.ieee.org/document/4781136).
+The concept 'Anomalous data is easier to isolate than normal data' comes from [Isolation Forest](https://ieeexplore.ieee.org/document/4781136).

 The condition of making decision in Binary Decision Tree substitute with Bayesian Gaussian Mixture Model.